-- Call a poison control center or doctor immediately for treatment advice. - Have person sip a glass of water if able to swallow. - Do not induce vomiting unless told to do so by a poison control center or doctor. - Do not give anything by mouth to an unconscious or convulsing person.
+- · Call a poison control center or doctor immediately for treatment advice. - Have person drink one or two glasses of water and induce vomiting by touching back of throat with finger, or if available, administer syrup of ipecac. - · Do not give anything by mouth to an unconscious person.